 The fact that these assessment methods don’t work very well, particularly for patients who are young or face language or literacy barriers, is well-documented in studies and widely recognized by experts.
 What’s less clear is why we’re still relying on them.
 Some researchers doubt we can do much better until we have technology advanced enough to measure pain directly, but Charles Jonassaint, a clinical health psychologist and professor at the University of Pittsburgh School of Medicine, believes we’re just stuck in a holding pattern.
 Earlier this year, Jonassaint and colleagues introduced an app that lets patients literally see their pain in a new way.

-“We’ve been asking patients to use the 0 to 10 scale or describe their pain for so long that I think it can be hard to conceptualize anything different,” Jonassaint said, “but there’s no reason we can’t move away from these same tired ideas.”
+“We’ve been asking patients to use the 1 to 10 scale or describe their pain for so long that I think it can be hard to conceptualize anything different,” Jonassaint says, “but there’s no reason we can’t move away from these same tired ideas.”

 Pain is the primary complaint for more than 80 percent of medical appointments.
 That figure accounts for at least 116 million Americans with longer-term chronic pain, sometimes caused by chronic conditions such as fibromyalgia, arthritis, Lyme disease and multiple sclerosis.
 It also includes all the short-term (or acute) pain — broken ankles, torn ACLs, incapacitating stomach aches — that brings patients into primary care offices, emergency departments and urgent care centers on a daily basis.